-- 1 disproportionately a higher proportion of - 2 regulatory costs than a caller who makes more - 3 interstate calls. - 4 Alabama's position is that we will allow - 5 this fee if the provider can point to an FCC rule - 6 or order that specifically authorizes it and the - 7 amount thereof. - 8 Third-party payment transfer fees.
-Some - 9 providers will attempt to persuade you that they - 10 have no control over what their customers are - 11 charged by third-party payment transfer services. - 12 That claim is blatantly false.
-They exercise - 13 tremendous control over the charge.
-Why do one - 14 provider's customers pay \$5.00 and another - 15 provider's customer's pay 11.95 to the same third- - 16 party transfer service?
+Workshop on Further Reform of Inmate Calling Services 07-09-2014 120 disproportionately a higher proportion of regulatory costs than a caller who makes more interstate calls.
+Alabama's position is that we will allow this fee if the provider can point to an FCC rule or order that specifically authorizes it and the amount thereof.
+8 Third-party payment transfer fees.
+9 providers will attempt to persuade you that they 10 have no control over what their customers are 11 charged by third-party payment transfer services.
+12 That claim is blatantly false.
+They exercise tremendous control over the charge.
+Why do one

+- 13 - provider's customers pay \$5.00 and another - 15 provider's customer's pay 11.95 to the same third- - party transfer service?
 We suspect revenue - 17 sharing arrangements exist between some providers - 18 and third party payment transfer services. - 19 Essentially, the customer is being charged twice - 20 for the privilege of sending their money to the - 21 provider.
 ICS providers have no incentive to seek - 22 lower payment transfer fees for their customers.

-- 1 In fact, they are free to sock it to them if they - 2 choose and some do. - 3 I'll close with this recommendation to - 4 the FCC.
-The myriad of end-user fees are - 5 confusing to customers.
-It does little good to - 6 boast about setting low rates.
-What comes out of - 7 the customer's pocket is what matters and fees are - 8 emptying those pockets.
-You're in the process of - 9 studying costs for semi- permanent interstate ICS - 10 rates.
-We're following the same path in Alabama. - 11 As much as possible, incorporate all known - 12 measurable and justifiable provider costs and the - 13 ICS rates excluding the truly elective ones for - 14 the customer that I've mentioned previously. - 15 Include reasonable costs for provider compliance - 16 with federal regulations.
-Together let's - 17 eliminate all ancillary charges except those that - 18 make sense.
-Make the rates a true reflection of - 19 cost for providing the service rather than an - 20 illusion. - 21 When you have done so and addressed - 22 single- payment services as well, all ICS
+121 In fact, they are free to sock it to them if they choose and some do.
+I'll close with this recommendation to 3 The myriad of end-user fees are the FCC.
+5 confusing to customers.
+It does little good to boast about setting low rates.
+What comes out of the customer's pocket is what matters and fees are emptying those pockets.
+You're in the process of 9 studying costs for semi- permanent interstate ICS 10 rates.
+We're following the same path in Alabama.
+11 As much as possible, incorporate all known measurable and justifiable provider costs and the 12 ICS rates excluding the truly elective ones for 13 the customer that I've mentioned previously.
+15 Include reasonable costs for provider compliance with federal regulations.
+Together let's 17 eliminate all ancillary charges except those that 18 make sense.
+Make the rates a true reflection of 19 cost for providing the service rather than an 20 illusion.
+21 When you have done so and addressed 22 single- payment services as well, all ICS

 - 1 providers will be on a more level playing field in - 2 terms of competing with one another.
 They will no - 3 longer be able to underwrite promises of higher - 4 site commission payments with the old standbys. - 5 Thank you. - 6 MS. KAJSTURA: Thank you again for - 7 having us here on this panel and what's become now - 8 an annual tradition.
 I'm Aleks Kajstura, the - 9 Legal Director at the Prison Policy Initiative - 10 where we've released two reports on the cost of - 11 the calls to and from prison.
-And one of the - 12 reports that deals specifically on fees was over - 13 1200 pages long, so I'm going to attempt to kind - 14 of consolidate it now here for you. - 15 As most of you know, the high cost of - 16 phone calls can be traced back to the practice of - 17 paying commissions to the jails and prison phone - 18 systems and ancillary fees are no exception. - 19 Today's high ancillary fees are a direct outgrowth - 20 of the commission system.
+And one of the - 12 reports that deals specifically on fees was over - 13 1200 pages long, so I'm going to attempt to kind - 14 of consolidate it now here for you. - As most of you know, the high cost of - 16 phone calls can be traced back to the practice of - 17 paying commissions to the jails and prison phone - 18 systems and ancillary fees are no exception. - 19 Today's high ancillary fees are a direct outgrowth - 20 of the commission system.
 Because correctional - 21 facilities are taking so much of the revenue - 22 generated through phone rates, companies have